Equitise fined $7500 for failing to file accounts on time

 However the equity raising and conversion of the notes was expected to resolve the NTA [net tangible assets] position once completed.

-"The need for Equitise Pty to raise additional equity and increase its revenue and profitability levels, and operate in compliance wotj ots crowdfunding license conditions...consitutes a material uncertainty that may cast significant doubt on the ability of Equitise Pty to continue as a going concern."
+"The need for Equitise Pty to raise additional equity and increase its revenue and profitability levels, and operate in compliance with its crowdfunding license conditions...constitutes a material uncertainty that may cast significant doubt on the ability of Equitise Pty to continue as a going concern."

 Its auditors RSM also noted the company's material uncertainty to continue as a going concern.